ameliarahman/ameliarahman.github.io/_posts/2024-09-22-ACID-database.md

 ![](../assets/img/acid_database/docker_ps.png)

-And I already inserted data in PostgreSQL database as in the example:
+I already inserted data in PostgreSQL database as in the example, and if we go inside container, here it looks like:

 ![](../assets/img/acid_database/data_in_db.png)